davecheng-tech/ICS4U-Class-Relationships-Example/README.md

 # ICS4U Class Relationships Practice

+This is an example of a series of related classes demonstrating HAS-A (i.e. aggregate) and IS-A (i.e.inheritance) relationships.

 Implement the classes for `Person`, `TeamMember`, `Coach`, `Player`, and `Team` as per this [UML Class Diagram](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/uml-class-diagram-tutorial/):

 ![diagram](images/diagram.png)

+## Instructions
+- Study the UML Class Diagram above.
+- Note the names and data types of the instance variables.
+The `-` symbol indicates these variables should be private to the class.
+- Note the names, parameters, and return data types of the instance methods.
+The `+` symbol indicates these methods should be public.
+- Write the code to implement these classes in the suggested order of `Person`, `TeamMember`, `Coach`, `Player`, and finally `Team`.
+- You should not modify any of the code in `TeamDemo.java`.
+It should run successfully when all classes are implemented properly.

 ## Runtime Demonstration